The Best Synthesizer Keyboards for Music Production under $500

 4. Yamaha MX49 Music Production Synthesizer

 I bet some of you got discouraged only by looking at that synthesizer keyboard.
-Well, it might look old-school but the Yamaha MX49 will compensate with sound, budget, and keyboard.
+Well, it might seem old-school, but the Yamaha MX49 will compensate with sound, budget, and keyboard.

 First of all, we leave behind the 37 mini keys and go to the 49 full sized keys with touch sensitivity.
 You will also find modulation and pitch control on the left side of the keyboard.